How to Use Synology Hyper Backup: Set Up a Backup Task Step by Step

 2. Select the correct backup destination for your data

-- Choosing the right backup destination for your data is essential, as this will determine how secure and reliable your backups are.
-The popular options are local, external hard drives, and Synology C2 cloud services.
+Choosing the right backup destination for your data is essential, as it determines how secure and reliable your backups are.
+The popular options are local hard drives, external hard drives, and Synology C2 cloud services.
 Each of these destinations has advantages and disadvantages that you should consider.

 Synology Hyper Backup offers a range of security and encryption options to help users protect their data.
-The primary security measures are built-in AES 256-bit encryption available when backing up to an external drive or Synology C2 Cloud service.
+The primary security measure is built-in AES 256-bit encryption, which is available when backing up to an external drive or to the Synology C2 Cloud service.
 It is military-grade encryption that helps protect sensitive data from unauthorized access.

-It would be best to consider factors such as how often you need to keep copies of their data, where it should be stored, and how much storage space it will consume over time.
-You can then arrange your backup schedule accordingly.
+Consider factors such as how often you need to keep copies of their data, where it should be stored, and how much storage space it will consume over time.
+Then, you can arrange your backup schedule accordingly.

-C2 Backups is a computer backup solution offered by Synology that allows users to back up almost all hard drives and data with up to 32 versions.
+C2 Backups is a cloud backup solution from Synology that lets users back up almost all hard drives and data, with up to 32 versions.

-The solution comes with the ability to transfer files using SSL encryption, ensuring that your data remains secure in transit.
-C2 Backup has affordable rates, and it is cheaper than Amazon S3.
+The solution allows you to transfer files using SSL encryption, ensuring that your data remains secure in transit.
+C2 Backup offers affordable rates and is cheaper than Amazon S3.

 How to use Synology Hyper Backup: The complete guide